 Hiking upwards into temperate rainforests, you’ll then pass through Fir, Cedar, Spruce, Pine, and many Maple trees, to name but a few species.
 There is no shortage of blackberry bushes and fruit trees on the islands, either.

-This area is without a doubt, paradise.
-Even if much of it is populated by weirdos.
-The Penders are so indescribably, stunningly, amazingly, heart-achingly perfect, that when my friend James told me he and his father, Mike, were coming from Ontario for a sailing trip in late August of 2020, I knew where to take them.
+This area is without a doubt, paradise, even if much of it is populated by weirdos.
+The Penders are so indescribably, stunningly, amazingly, heart-achingly perfect, that when my friend James told me he and his father, Mike, were coming from Ontario for a sailing trip in late August of 2020, I knew where I had to take them.

 - More Wine

 The first night was spent anchored just off the northwest end of Russell Island (an old Hawaiian settlement), which I often used while in transit around the area.
 I include a little more information on Russell Island in the D’Arcy Island post also found in the sailing section of this blog.

 That afternoon, the three of us did the short hike around the island, pigged out a bit on some blackberries and fruit from the little orchard on the homestead, and hung out on one of the small beaches at the western tip of the island before making our way back to “Ready”.

 We had a drink or two, and some good conversation while making dinner, and after dinner we enjoyed a few more libations, accompanied by yet more conversation, as well as the lilting sounds of Mike playing his ever-present and ever-pleasant penny-whistle as we bobbed about at the end of our tether.

 From Russell Island, we motored across Swanson Channel, in no great hurry, soaking in the countless miracles of nature witnessed absolutely everywhere.
 A hot August day on the waters of the Salish Sea is a thing to be experienced, and, in my mind, can’t be topped by much, if anything.
 It can be equaled, to some extent, maybe, but not surpassed.